gbgabiola/notes/quotes.md

 > "I can accept failure, everyone fails at something.
 But I can't accept not trying." - Michael Jordan

 > "Hardships often prepare ordinary people for an extraordinary destiny." - C. S. Lewis

+> "If we did all the things we are capable of, we would literally astound ourselves." - Thomas Edison

+> "Optimism is the faith that leads to achievement.
+Nothing can be done without hope and confidence." - Helen Keller

+> "Courage is not the absence of fear, but simply moving on with dignity despite that fear." - Pat Riley

+> "The struggle ends when the gratitude begins." - Neale Donald Walsch

+> "Do or do not, there is no try." - Yoda

+> "Passion is energy.
+Feel the power that comes from focusing what excites you." - Oprah Winfrey

 ## Success